 Quantum Threats Are Here!
-Is Your Data Safe? - YaNoticias
+Is Your Data Safe? - YANoticias

 1. Finance: Protecting sensitive transactions and customer data in financial institutions.

-2. Healthcare: Ensuring patient records are secure from unauthorized access as quantum computing evolves.
+2. Healthcare: Ensuring patient records are secure from unauthorised access as quantum computing evolves.

 3. Critical Infrastructure: Safeguarding national security systems and operational technologies against cyber threats.